 Fish are beautiful, colorful creatures that can keep you captivated for hours.
-Some people think fish are hard to care for, but by understanding how to properly maintain their habitat, you too can be successful with fish.
+Some people think fish are hard to care for, but by understanding how to properly maintain their habitat, you too can be a successful fish owner.
+To get started, check out the fish care tips we’ve compiled below.
+Then, visit your local Petsway to collect the supplies you need and consult our helpful store associates for personalized advice.
+With a little knowhow, some essential equipment, and a commitment to your responsibility as a pet owner, you can ensure your fish thrive.

 Testing Water Quality